10 Things to Consider When Choosing a Business Location

 Will changes in other areas of the city affect this area?
 Will these changes cause people to move in or out of the area?
 What is the overall potential for economic growth in the area?

-9. Nature of the Product or Service
+7. Nature of the Product or Service

-The nature of your product/service influences which area of the city you should locate your business.
 For example, if you sell goods that are for the most part purchased on impulse, e.g., you sell flavored popcorn, and then high traffic and visibility are critical factors to consider when choosing your area and location.
-On the other hand, this concern is less important for products/services that customers are willing to go out of their way to find

-10. Transportation Routes
+8. Transportation Routes

 Access to transportation is essential for distributing your products to your markets and for getting the raw materials and supplies you need, as well as allowing customers to get to you.

 Good transportation routes are particularly important for manufacturing and wholesaling firms.
-Determine what is available such as buses, taxies, railways, and freeways, and at what costs.
+Determine what is available such as buses, taxis, railways, and freeways, and at what costs.

-11. Competitor Saturation
+9. Competitor Saturation

 Find out the number of competitors within various distances of the proposed site.
 Determine where they are located, how long they have been there, and how strong they are.
-Too many competitors in your area may mean a saturation level has been reached obviously, this is no good.

 However, a little competition is healthy and even beneficial.
-Having competition allows you to save a little on advertising as customers visiting the competition, are also likely to visit your establishment and do some comparison-shopping.
+Having competition allows you to save a little on advertising as customers visiting the competition, are also likely to visit your establishment and do some comparison shopping.

-12. Traffic Flow
+10. Traffic Flow

-Instead of analyzing a prospective location when the landlord or agent decides to show it, make it a point to visit the location at all hours of the day or night, for a more objective picture of the premises in regards to traffic, lighting, security, sign and display needs and so on Count the number of pedestrians and/or automobiles passing the proposed location.
+Instead of analyzing a prospective location when the landlord or agent decides to show it, make it a point to visit the location at all hours of the day or night.

 How many people pass by during your business hours?
 Estimate the number of men, women, children, or other target groups.

-FINDING the right location for your business is one of the most challenging tasks most people undertake, regardless of the type of business you plan to start.
+In conclusion, finding the right location for your business is one of the most challenging tasks most people undertake, regardless of the type of business you plan to start.

 One of the most important decisions to make when establishing a new business, or when reviewing the state of your current business, is what form of business location to use.